+OAISes as Mutual service providers and users

+OAISes can share their services, either combining them or by one OAIS providing one or more of its services to another OAIS.
+The following subsections describe a set of different options for such mutual service provision.

 Federated Archives

 Federated Archives are conceptually Consumer-oriented.
 In addition to the Local Community (i.e., the original Designated Community served by the Archive), there exists a Global Community (i.e., an extended Designated Community) which has interests in the holdings of several OAIS Archives and has influenced those Archives to provide access to their holdings via one or more common Finding Aids.
 However, the Local Consumers are likely to have access priority over the global Consumers.